-I can safely say I have been waiting years for a job like this to appear in the radar, needless to say when we were awarded the job we were literally over the moon and we put all our love into it which hopefully is visible.
+I can safely say I have been waiting years for a job like this to appear in the radar, needless to say when we were awarded the job, we were literally over the moon.

 The main approach was radically different from any other post facility as we did really mean to shoot the roller coaster action in the roller coaster, not in a studio, plus devised a novel method to deal with high speed, high vibration material (and then gopro material) that we felt was instrumental to make it happen in this manner.